Deplexx/project2/README.md

 # Project2 - Process API and SysCalls

+Irene:
+1. implemented draft version of syscall
+2. compiles if commment out strcpy line
+3. need to create prototype in header file
+4. need to debug

 This is the [User Programs][userprog] project in Pintos.
 To get started:

 - Form a team of 3 members